Skip to main content

 Step 1: Apply in Production Mode

-From your worker directory, bump the version in geoengine.yaml if needed, then run a production apply:
+From your worker directory, bump the version in geoengine.yaml if needed, then run the local checks:

 geoengine apply